ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/nfs_share.md

 ## Argument Reference

-- `location` - (Required) The location where the Network File Storage share is located.
+- `location` - (Optional) The location where the Network File Storage share is located.
 - `cluster_id` - (Required) The ID of the Network File Storage cluster.
 - `name` - (Optional) Name of the Network File Storage share.
 - `id` - (Optional) ID of the Network File Storage share.